Mordecai570/Dashboard/README.md

 # Dashboard
-A dashboard made in R as a final project of an undergraduate course
+A dashboard made in R as a final group project of an undergraduate course